-Seeking to reduce transport greenhouse gas emissions through reductions in weekly distance travelled by private vehicle is extremely challenging.
+Delivering effective reductions in transport GHG emissions, while ensuring Aucklanders can meet their travel needs, is extremely challenging.
 In practice the reductions achieved by investment in infrastructure and services are very modest.
-Consequently, a range of measures that seek to avoid the need for travel, shift modes and - most importantly - improve the efficiency of the vehicle fleet are required to meet the 2050 target.
+Consequently, a range of measures that seek to avoid the need for travel, shift modes and - most importantly - improve the efficiency of the vehicle fleet are required to meet the 2030 target.
 The climate crisis is a whole-of-Council and whole-of-government responsibility.
 AT will play its part and will continue to advocate for greater action by our partners who hold other core levers which can effect great change.